|

 Another early 1960's example of the Solumbra in the blue painted finish.
 This one is a HPMV version for use with 80/125w MBF lamps and has the smaller diameter 'tin-hat'.
 The spun-metal 'tin-hats' on these earlier Solumbras were first galvanised and then painted during the manufacturing process, which is why so many early examples have endured the passing decades in such good condition.
 Again, this Solumbra is another example from Wolverhampton.

 A Simplex Solumbra burns brightly in a quiet residential side road in Wolverhampton in 2005.
 This near-end-of-production Solumbra sports the later aluminium 'Dustbin-lid' hat, so called because that's what it looks like with its deep-sided rim.
-REVO C???? large post-top sodium Lantern

 Thought to be a REVO product these large post top lanterns were once a common site around Wolverhampton City Centre until replaced by Simplex Jupiters in the early 1980s.
 This lantern mounted on its 10 metre steel column was pictured in Fordhouses, Wolverhampton in October 2005 and is the last one of its type in the town.
+Despite attempts to save it, this lantern and column were taken down in 2009 and lost to the skip.

 A close-up of the same lantern; no doubt a 1960's rival to some of the large post-top lanterns made by GEC.
 It is thought that the lantern employs 3 x 90w SOX lamps.
 This really is a big lantern and is probably in excess of 4ft in diameter at it widest point.

 Here are a couple of other REVO Post tops that still existed in Stourbridge in the West Midlands in the Spring of 2006; these are on taller 12-metre columns.
-REVO C14446 'Haddington' Fluorescent lantern
+Still insitu in early 2010.

 Amazing survivors from a bygone age are these two Revo 'Haddington' fluorescent lanterns in Dudley in the West Midlands.
 Designed for, and named after the town of Haddington in Southern Scotland where the type originally saw use.
 These wall mounted lanterns house three 5ft 80-watt MCF tubes beneath the opal perspex lamp cover, and incorporate a stainless steel reflector plate that can be hinged forward to access the control gear mounted into the back of the lantern.
+Now in the hands of collector John Thompson.

 The whole of the front of the lantern can be hinged open by releasing the sliding bolt on the left side of the base of the unit.
 Note the hinges on the right side of the lantern's cover.
-REVO C????
-Hyperion A, B, and C types

 A 1960's REVO Hyperion 'A' in use with a modern 135 SOX lamp is photographed in Wolverhampton in 2005.
 Not too noticeable in this view is the 'bellied' bottom to the bowl that is synonymous with the Hyperion 'A', but this was discontinued on the Hyperion 'B' model.
 This 'Wolverhampton' Hyperion 'A' remained in regular nightly use until Thursday 11th May 2005, when it and others were finally taken down after 40+ year's service, and replaced with Holophane Syracuse 150w high pressure sodium lanterns.
-A 1970's REVO/Relite Hyperion 'B' 135w /150w SOX lantern.
-These were basically a cheaper, lightweight version of the Hyperion 'A' with a thin pressed aluminium canopy.
-The most distinguishing feature of the Hyperion 'B' is the long inverted 'vee' refractor on the underside of the bowl.

 The Simplex Hyperion 'C' lantern for 135w SOX lanterns.
 It's easy to mistake this lantern for the similar looking GEC Z9554 135w SOX lantern below, but the front corners of the Hyperion's canopy ares more rounded than the Z9554 and the refractor panels in the bowl are longer.
 This Hyperion 'C' was photgraphed near Dudley in the West Midlands.